This is part of a series describing some of our common boat systems and their operation.

 - Uses: Storm/ rock/ coral/ extra deep anchoring

 - 1- Fortress FX37 [Stern anchor; kedge; possible secondary bow anchor in all sand or mud bottoms in unidirectional anchoring situations only (e.g., Bahamian moor, etc.]

-- Our experience is Fortress anchors hold extremely well in sand or mud, but cannot be trusted to reliably and repeatably reset after a shift (60°-180°) in direction of pull under inclement conditions, so they are relegated to kedge or unidirectional anchoring use only.
+- NOTE: Our experience [and that of others...] is Fortress anchors hold extremely well in sand or mud, but cannot be trusted to reliably and repeatably reset after a shift (60°-180°) in direction of pull under inclement conditions, so we only use one as a kedge, or in unidirectional anchoring situations only.

 Windlass: [LightHouse 1501 with 2 chain gypsies (port and starboard) and 1 rope drum]